CFSS-MACSS/0-reworked-site/content/assignments/1-edit-readme/index.md

 # Overview

-The goal is to test your software installation, your GitHub setup, and the homework submission process, as well as demonstrate basic competency in Markdown and R Markdown.
+The goal is to test your software installation, your GitHub setup, and the assignment submission process, as well as demonstrate basic competency in Markdown and R Markdown.

 ## Accessing your `A1` repository

 - Go [to this link](https://classroom.github.com/a/B8DreZI2) to accept and create your private `a1` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
-It follows the naming convention `a1-<USERNAME>`
+It follows the naming convention `a1-edit-readme-<USERNAME>`
 - Once the your repository has been created, click on the link you see, which will take you to your repository.
 - Finally, clone the repository to your computer following the process